How to buy Salt Lake Potash (SO4) shares

 Salt Lake Potash share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Salt Lake Potash 's is 1.1589.
-This would suggest that Salt Lake Potash 's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Salt Lake Potash 's is 0.4498.
+This would suggest that Salt Lake Potash 's shares are less volatile than average (for this exchange).

 Salt Lake Potash overview